MSU-DHI-Lab/data-workflows-workshop/WORKSHOP_OVERVIEW.md

 A participant has completed the workshop when they can:
 - Produce the day outputs.
 - Explain, in plain language, what changed and why.
-- Point to evidence that supports trust and reuse (OpenRefine operations file, notes on what changed, validation report, licensing and citation artifacts).
+- Point to evidence that supports trust and reuse (OpenRefine operations file, notes on what changed, validation report, licensing and citation files).